10 Steps For Hiring Staff For Your Small Business

-- Establish interview questions.
-Create questions to establish skills and experience including problem-solving, personality type, working style, and fitting into the business’s culture.
+4. Establish interview questions: Create questions to establish skills and experience, including problem-solving, personality type, working style, and fitting into the business’s culture.
 You also want to determine their long-term motivations and ambitions.
 Again, refer to online resources to help create these questions.

-- Second round interviews – Once you’re down to one or two preferred candidates but can’t decide, then schedule second round interviews.
-This is where you really establish their cultural fit and true potential.
-Ask them to offer examples of challenging situations, lessons learned and what they can offer the business going forward.
-If you know a second-round interview will form part of your recruitment process, then explain this to candidates during the first interview. - Reference checks – Once you’ve decided on your preferred candidate, conduct at least two reference checks.
+6. Second round interviews: Once you’re down to two to three preferred candidates but can’t decide, then schedule a second-round interview.
+A second-round interview is where you establish their cultural fit and potential.
+Ask them to offer examples of challenging situations, lessons learned and what they can provide the business going forward.
+If you know a second-round interview will form part of your recruitment process, then explain this to candidates during the first interview.

+7. Reference checks: Once you’ve decided on your preferred candidate, conduct at least two reference checks.
 Ask about the candidate’s competence, professionalism, and potential.
 It’s a good sign if the referee states they would happily employ that person again.
-You may also consider doing a more detailed background check. - Job Offer – If applicable, once they’ve verbally accepted your job offer, you should send them their employment contract stating all the conditions of employment, including position description, non-disclosure agreement, tax forms and other induction materials.
+You may also consider doing a more detailed background check.

+8. Job Offer: If applicable, once they’ve verbally accepted your job offer, send an employment contract also known as an offer letter.
 This contract is a legal document which needs to be signed and returned to you.

 9. Unsuccessful candidates Always notify people who did not get the role.
 If someone has taken the time to come in and meet you, then return the courtesy by phoning them rather than sending an impersonal email.

-- Induction & Training – Once they’ve commenced, make sure you offer all the relevant training and induction need to fully understand the business, their role, their team members and client requirements.
-Make sure they have all the required business tools and are familiar with their work site.
+10. Induction & Training – Once they’ve commenced, make sure you offer all the relevant training and induction need to fully understand the business, their role, their team members and client requirements.
+Make sure they have all the required business tools and are familiar with their worksite.
 It’s also important to regularly check in to ensure they’re settling in and performing their role.
-This is a great way to answer any questions or address any challenges they may be having.
+The onboarding process is a great way to answer any questions or address any challenges they may be having.